gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 * We are targeting modern Arduino, and as such, libraries should follow the [rev2.1](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification) layout and library specification.
 * The main include header must have the same name as the library, and must be in the `src/` directory, as required by Arduino.
-  + As we can't namespace public headers, their names should be prefixed with `Kaleidoglyph-`.
+  + As we can't namespace public headers, their names should be prefixed with `Kaleidoscope-`.
   + Following Arduino conventions, library names are `CamelCase` - with the first letter being a capital letter too.
 Dashes may be used to denote namespaceing.

 ### Headers